yehia67/documentation/wallets/0.1/trinity/references/faq.md

 If you don't see any value transactions in your Trinity history, but your balance is wrong, see the [Troubleshooting guide](../references/troubleshooting.md) for help or reach out to the IOTA Foundation on [Discord](https://discord.iota.org/).

 :::warning:
 Please be aware that some users are impersonating members of the IOTA Foundation on Discord.
-Therefore, it is important that you contact members directly, by clicking their names in the right-hand panel under 'IOTA Foundation'.
+Therefore, it is important that you contact members directly by clicking their names in the right-hand panel under 'IOTA Foundation'.
 :::

 ## When will the Coordinator be restarted?